-SSDI-Communication coordinates its activities under the umbrella platform of the Moyo ndi Mpamba, Usamalireni! campaign, launched in 2012.
-SSDI-Communication’s unifying creative concept – Moyo ndi Mpamba (Life Is Precious) – energizes all partners and facilitates effective coordination, harmonized and integrated SBCC packages and continued capacity building.
-The central concept – that ‘life is precious’ (Moyo ndi Mpamba) and one can take care of it (‘Usamalireni’) through small, doable steps to improve quality of life is tied together with messages about and links to desired actions in MNCH, nutrition, FP, malaria, and WASH.
-This innovative platform, which was informed by research on people’s aspirations for a good and healthy life, has allowed the project to shift from vertical to integrated programming and to address multiple needs for health information and services amongst different life stages.
+SSDI-Communication coordinated its activities under the umbrella platform of Moyo ndi Mpamba, Usamalireni!
+(Life is Precious!
+Take Care of It).
+It included a campaign, launched in 2012, that promoted small, doable steps to improve quality of life in maternal and child health, nutrition, family planning, malaria and water sanitation and hygiene.
+This innovative platform, which was informed by research on people’s aspirations for a good and healthy life, allowed the project to address multiple needs for health information and services at different stages of life.

-- “Music 4 Life” music festivals have taken place around the country, bringing awareness to SSDI focus health areas through song.
-The festivals have been incredibly popular, drawing huge crowds.
-There are plans for an album of music from these festivals to be produced, and the songs aired over the radio.
+- “Music 4 Life” music festivals took place around the country, bringing awareness to SSDI’s focus health areas through song.

-- The family health booklet contains easy to understand messages and doable actions to promote family health.
-Tens of thousands of booklets have been distributed so far, and the goal is to have one booklet in every home in all SSDI focus districts.
+- Family health booklets with easy-to-understand messages and doable actions to promote family health created.
+Tens of thousands of booklets were distributed with the goal to have one booklet in every home in all SSDI focus districts.